Carbohydrates (aka carbs) have long been considered a macronutrient, alongside proteins and fats.

 As the U.S. Food and Nutrition Board 2005 textbook states, “The lower limit of dietary carbohydrate compatible with life apparently is zero.”

 • What carbs are and how the body uses them,

-• The dangers of NOT eating carbs,
+• The dangers of eating too much sugar

 What Are Carbs?

 Here is the science-y stuff.
-The carbs we eat are broken down and converted into glucose by the liver to be used by the brain and muscles.
+The carbs we eat are broken down and converted into glucose (sugar) by the liver to be used by the brain and muscles.
 Any glucose that is not needed immediately for energy is converted into glycogen and stored for use later in the muscles and the liver.